 They just leave you wondering if life is worth living at all!

 But I tell you, ridding yourself of them/it is like getting that annoying pebble out of your eye; all of a sudden you seem to be able to see the world in clearer, more colourful light than ever.

 10. Be Grateful

-I know you’ve heard that a zillion times, if not more, but then I challenge you – do you still find yourself thinking of how you have not attained your goals?
-Do you feel you deserve to be in a better place than you are right now?
+I know you’ve heard that a zillion times, if not more, but then I challenge you.
+Do you still find yourself thinking of how you have not attained your goals? or do you feel you deserve to be in a better place than you are right now?
 Do your challenges seem to be bent on limiting your chances of a better life?

 There’s more on the list but I do hope you get the gist.
 Don’t be so grumpy and all whiny about how things don’t go your way that you forget that despite that, you are not where you once were.

 Living in Nigeria does put a spin on things a bit.
 There is so much to complain about that we can actually make a career out of it – if someone is willing to pay the price.

 But then, when I think that I still have a place to go back to after the day’s work, a phone to call my loved ones on, a great blog to write for and excellent grades in my past school work, I simply thank God for giving me so much.